|Neuropathy: An Early and Devastating Diabetic Complication|

 The vagus nerve also regulates heartbeat.
 It is possible that damaged vagus nerves may have something to do with the high incidence of fatal heart attack in people with diabetes, who may have abnormal heart beats which cause sudden cardiac death.

 Neuropathy Leads to AmputationThe pain of neuropathy in your feet is unpleasant, but suppressing the pain with drugs, or waiting until the nerve becomes numb only gets rid of the pain and doesn't cure the underlying process causing that pain.
-If you have neuropathy, your nerves are failing because the tiny blood vessels that supply those nerves are being clogged and dying, which means that soon they won't be able to bring infection fighting white blood cells to infected tissue.
+If you have diabetic neuropathy, your nerves are failing because the tiny blood vessels that supply those nerves are being clogged and dying, which means that soon they won't be able to bring infection fighting white blood cells to infected tissue.
 Once that happens it is almost impossible to keep an infection from leading to gangrene, which is why people with diabetes end up with amputated feet and legs.

-Neuropathy CAN be Stopped and Even ReversedDon't settle for drugs that only numb nerve pain.
+Diabetic Neuropathy CAN be Stopped and Even ReversedDon't settle for drugs that only numb nerve pain.
 Eliminate the high post-meal blood sugars that cause neuropathy and your nerves will regenerate!

-How To Get Your Blood Sugar Under Control
+How To Lower Your Blood Sugar

 A study conducted in Kumamoto Japan found that people who concentrated on lowering their blood sugar after every meal to even a higher blood sugar target than the one recommended by the American College of Clinical Endocrinology, saw their neuropathy reverse slightly.
 People who had the identical A1cs but had not lowered their post-meal blood sugars had much higher rates of neuropathy.